jakeadel/bank-demo/README.md

 The web app is setup to hit http://localhost:8000 for the backend endpoints.
 To change the url, edit the ROOT_URL variable in `/frontend/src/App.jsx`

 ## Improvements:
-    - Add authentication, use JWT tokens
+    - Add authentication, use JWTs
     - More structured logging
     - Build out further endpoints
         - PUT, DELETE for users, accounts, transfers
-    - Hold common repeated requests in in-memory data structure on server
+    - Hold common repeated requests in an in-memory data structure on server
         - get balance
         - get transfers per account

 # API Reference

-### Notes:
-- Money is held in cents
+### Note: All money values are held in cents

 ### Create User
 **POST** `/users`